Skip to content

 You can call 19 242 to find an emergency doctor and 116 117 to find a doctor.

-See a comprehensive list below.
+See a comprehensive list of emergency contacts below.
 We also added some handy phrases

 Emergency Contacts